“If we can get 1 million new craft beer drinkers to drink 1 pint a week, that’s 200,000 incremental barrels. 5 million new drinkers is 1 million bbls.

-The negative rhetoric is damaging this lovely business, and exposing us to challenges that should not exist
+- The negative rhetoric is damaging this lovely business, and exposing us to challenges that should not exist

-There is another set of very real, and largely ignored numbers that can help us change course and move forward
+- There is another set of very real, and largely ignored numbers that can help us change course and move forward

-We are casting a shadow of our own making over ourselves by excluding other contributors to our sector’s health (I’ve already been yelled at about it, save your breath)
+- We are casting a shadow of our own making over ourselves by excluding other contributors to our sector’s health (I’ve already been yelled at about it, save your breath)

-There are very legitimate challenges ahead that are going to require industry wide cooperation.
+- There are very legitimate challenges ahead that are going to require industry wide cooperation.

 What matters is the well-being of our breweries, taprooms, and other craft beer businesses, which we love, and which provide good jobs, benefits, and growth opportunities for thousands of people.
 While we pour our heart and souls into them, great beer flows out.
 We, BA included, have changed the world of beer forever.
 In that spirit, the BA has been a major contributor to the success, and has enormous potential to help the craft beer industry moving forward.
 But there are still issues.
 The biggest is the BA’s definitions and misleading statistics which undermine us in ways that are being ignored in the current conversation.

 I understand that big breweries are responsible for some very shitty practices.
 But not all are equally culpable.
 We need to be wary of bad actors and take them to task as necessary.
 Somehow, we also need to find common ground, or the one thing we will have in common is bad news.

 It’s not 2015; times have changed.
 The problems on the horizon are shrinking market share from wine, weed, and spirits, and the lack of a unified, strategic plan to deal with challenges that are only now becoming known.
 What happens when weed is legal in 30 or 40 states, and an edible replaces a few beers?
 Let that thought sink in.

 There is no doubt a lot of good ideas are yet to be conceived around our challenges.
 They will find an audience when we begin to work together as an industry, not before.